Environmental incident assessment and investigation at Ranger and Jabiluka

 Incidents this reporting period

 The SSD prepares a report for the Alligator Rivers Region Advisory Committee which meets twice a year.
-Table 1 shows the environmental issues reported to SSD for the perion August 2011 to February 2012.
+Table 1 shows the environmental issues reported to SSD for the period April 2014 to June 2014.
 Several reported issues were investigated by SSD through the RPI process.
 All information provided through the RPI was deemed to be satisfactory and no further follow up action was required.
 No reportable incidents or environmental issues occurred at the Jabiluka site during the reporting period.

 To allow for ease of interpretation and presentation the issues have been grouped into general location of occurrence and type and presented in Table 1.